manolo/gwt-polymer-todo-list/docs/applogic.md

 In this chapter we learnt:

-1. How to create more widgets to our Application.
+1. How to add more widgets to our Application.
-2. Add events handlers to UiBinder components
+2. Add events handlers to UiBinder components.
-3. Usage of advanced Polymer components like dialog and buttons
+3. Usage of advanced Polymer components like dialog and buttons.
-4. How to use a Basic Data Model.
+4. How to use a very basic Data Model in GWT.